akuity/terraform-provider-akp/docs/resources/instance.md

 ### Optional

 - `application_set_secret` (Map of String, Sensitive) stores secret key-value that will be used by `ApplicationSet`.
 For an example of how to use this in your ApplicationSet's pull request generator, see [here](https://github.com/argoproj/argo-cd/blob/master/docs/operator-manual/applicationset/Generators-Pull-Request.md#github).
 In this example, `tokenRef.secretName` would be application-set-secret.
-- `argo_resources` (List of String) List of Argo custom resources to be managed alongside the Argo instance.
-Currently supported resources are: `ApplicationSet`, `Application`, `AppProject`.
-Should all be in the apiVersion `argoproj.io/v1alpha1`.
 - `argocd_cm` (Map of String) is aligned with the options in `argocd-cm` ConfigMap as described in the [ArgoCD Atomic Configuration](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#atomic-configuration).
 For a concrete example, refer to [this documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/argocd-cm-yaml/).
 - `argocd_image_updater_config` (Map of String) configures Argo CD image updater, and it is aligned with `argocd-image-updater-config` ConfigMap of Argo CD, for available options and examples, refer to [this documentation](https://argocd-image-updater.readthedocs.io/en/stable/).
 - `argocd_image_updater_secret` (Map of String, Sensitive) contains sensitive data (e.g., credentials for image updater to access registries) of Argo CD image updater, for available options and examples, refer to [this documentation](https://argocd-image-updater.readthedocs.io/en/stable/).